BenValcour/newclassroom-takehome-project-pytest/README.md

 # newclassroom-takehome-project-pytest
- Qa automation engineer take home test pytest implementation.
+ QA automation engineer take home test pytest implementation.

  This project supports the testing of the Census Toy Service API as described in the project definition.